sharonmoses21/COVID-19-Donation-Management-System-/README.md

-# COVID-19-Donation-Management-System-
+# COVID-19-Donation-Management-System
+Using C programming and text files as the backend database, the system is a COVID-19 Donation Management System.
 This system's primary function is to keep track of the donations that have been received.
 A COVID-19 Donation Management System will be needed to allow Malaysia Red Crescent Society workers to carry out their duties, assuming that all these goods have been accepted.